GideonChoi/ArmorOfGid/README.md

 An early reproduction of a Visby coat of plates

-![Manuscript coat of plates](http://manuscriptminiatures.com/media/cache/manuscriptminiatures.com/original/620-15_large.jpg) A contemporary artistic depiction of two mounted soldiers in coat of plates
+![Manuscript coat of plates](http://manuscriptminiatures.com/media/cache/manuscriptminiatures.com/original/620-15_large.jpg) A contemporary artistic depiction of two mounted soldiers in coats of plates